DennisB66/HA-Buienradar-Precipitation-Forecast/README.md

 ## Installation
 Install as a custom integration using HACS [(see this guide)](https://hacs.xyz/docs/faq/custom_repositoriess).

+For a manual install:
+- download the integration from the [latest release](https://github.com/DennisB66/HA-Buienradar-Precipitation-Forecast/releases/).
-For a manual install copy the `Buienradar-Precipitation-Forecast` directory from the [latest release](https://github.com/DennisB66/HA-Buienradar-Precipitation-Forecast/releases/) into your /config/custom_components directory and restart HA.
+- copy the `Buienradar-Precipitation-Forecast` directory into your /config/custom_components directory.
+- restart HA.

 In your HA installation you should now also have this:
 ```text